-Enhanced Audio Return Chanel: An HDMI Enhanced Audio Return Chanel: A significant increase in the data transfer rate, which means that audio signals no longer need to be compressed before being transmitted to the music system.
-This noticeably increases audio quality. interface has a much larger bandwidth than an ordinary HDMI interface.
-With HDMI ARC, the data transfer rate was 1 Mbit/s; with HDMI eARC, this has been increased to 37 Mbit/s, which is a massive plus for audio signals.
+Enhanced Audio Return Chanel: An HDMI eARC interface has a much larger bandwidth than an ordinary HDMI interface.
+With HDMI ARCAudio Return Chanel: With the HDMI ARC connection, the higher bandwidth allows data to be both sent and received over one HDMI cable, saving additional cables in many setups., the data transfer rate was 1 Mbit/s; with HDMI eARCEnhanced Audio Return Chanel: A significant increase in the data transfer rate, which means that audio signals no longer need to be compressed before being transmitted to the music system.
+This noticeably increases audio quality., this has been increased to 37 Mbit/s, which is a massive plus for audio signals.
 Thus, audio signals with up to 32 channels can be transmitted uncompressed, covering all current audio formats.
 Even object-based formats like Dolby Atmos and DTS:X do not have to be compressed and can unfold their full potential.

 With an equalizer, the sound profile can be changed to a certain extent by attenuating or amplifying certain frequencies.
 This allows the sound to be adjusted to the acoustics of the room and the user’s preferences.
 The more frequency bands that can be adjusted, the more accurately the sound can be calibrated.
 With a 5-band equalizer, 5 frequency bands can be adjusted – but there are also equalizers with up to 31 bands.